MTrajK/bouncing-balls/README.md

 ## Ideas

-- Redraw/update the canvas on intervals. (let's say frames per seconds 60)
+- Redraw/update the canvas on intervals. (let's say frames per seconds 60) - **DONE**
     * Use SetInterval method
-- Make the canvas responsive, when resizing the window the balls should resize and the location should be the same inside the canvas:
+- Make the canvas responsive, when resizing the window the balls should resize and the location should be the same inside the canvas. - **DONE**
     * Use CSS media queries for responsivnest
     * Use local coordinates for the balls
-- The random shoting is too easy, make an aim (pointing arrow, inverse from pulling).
+- The random shoting is too easy, make an aim (pointing arrow, inverse from pulling). - **DONE**
     * Handle mouse moving, mouse up and mouse down